Scottish boxer Mike Towell dies after bout

 Boxing fans took to Twitter to pay tribute to Towell, using the hashtag RIPIronMike.

-Chris Jenkins, whose Twitter biography says he also is a boxer, said Towell was a "true warrior in and out of the ring."
+Chris Jenkins, whose Twitter bio identifies himself as a boxer, called Towell a "true warrior in and out of the ring."

 Another boxer, Anthony Fowler, tweeted, "What a tragedy it is when a man loses his life competing in the sport he loves."